blanchayat/Basic_sql/README.md

 # SQL Exercises
-✅ SELECT statements
-✅ Arithmetic & Concatenation Operators
-✅ WHERE, BETWEEN, and Logical Operators
-✅ LIKE & ILIKE Operators
-✅ IN and NOT IN Operators
-✅ ORDER BY Clause
+- SELECT, WHERE, ORDER BY, and logical operators
+- LIKE / ILIKE, BETWEEN, IN, and NOT operators
-✅ LIMIT & OFFSET
+- LIMIT and OFFSET clauses
-✅ NULL and IS NULL
+- NULL handling and arithmetic operations

 Each `.sql` file includes English explanations and teacher-style notes.

 ✨ Author